ShivamBari2728/VideoMerge/README.md

 # Video Merger

-This is a video merging app that can merge multiple videos at the same tine in order of selection.
+This is a video merging app that can merge multiple videos at the same time in order of selection using [FFmpeg](https://pub.dev/documentation/flutter_ffmpeg/latest/) plugin for Flutter
 ## Run Locally

 Clone the project